diepbp/Trau/README.md

 	(assert (= (Concat a "hello") "testhello"))
 	(check-sat)

-When FAT terminates, it prints results as follows:
+When Trau terminates, it prints results as follows:

 	=================================
 	>> SAT